jukedeck/nottingham-dataset/README.md

 Some pieces contained bars of the wrong duration because of an inconsistent number of notes or note lengths.
 In most cases we tried to fix these inconsistencies by filling the bar or reducing the duration of the notes in the way that we thought made the most musical sense, but in a couple of cases we opted for simply removing the offending pieces (e.g. the Pachelbel’s Canon renditions).

-Running a `diff` command between a file in the original folder and its corresponding cleaned version will highlight all the changes we made to the plain text ABC.

 ### MIDI conversion